 Procrastination is the Enemy - It’s Time!

 The ever present excuse for everything being put off is TIME.
 Well it’s time to make time.

 Even if someone built your website for you, you should be able to update it yourself.
 Popular Content Management Systems such as WordPress and SquareSpace helps you to avoid complicated code and makes it easier to administer.

 Consider also that having an older site makes it easier for hackers and security flaws.
 Then there’s system integration.
-Customers expect access to blogs, forms and shopping functionality at the very least on an easy to use website.
+Customers expect access to blogs, forms and shopping functionality at the very least on an easy to use the website.
 Your website should give you the ability to integrate your CRM system, email, and financial systems.
-For your business this means that all of your information is collated, so it minimises double handling and the likelihood of errors in data entry, while saving you TIME.
+For your business, this means that all of your information is collated, so it minimises double handling and the likelihood of errors in data entry while saving you TIME.

 The above information should be enough to convince you that it at least needs investigating if your website is doing the best it can do for your business.
 If your site isn’t doing what you need it to, that is attract, engage and convert clients, then perhaps you need to consider this: do you really have the time to delay the inevitable?

 “A website without visitors is like a ship lost in the horizon.”

 ― Dr. Christopher Dayagdag